 APRA is extending its prudential supervision framework to Conglomerate Groups that have material operations in more than one APRA regulated industry and/or have one or more material unregulated entities.
 In March 2016 APRA advised that it was deferring finalisation of the capital requirements with respect to conglomerates until after the completion of other domestic and international policy initiatives.
-APRA does not anticipate that consultation on the capital requirements will commence earlier than mid-2017 and implementation will be no earlier than 2019.
-Non capital related requirements, which include governance, risk exposures and intra group exposures, will become effective on 1 July 2017.
+Non-capital related requirements, which include such items as governance, risk exposures and intra group exposures, are effective 1 July 2017 and have no impact on the Group's capital.